fjulian79/wd-broker/doc/ThreatModel.md

 - Flooding the broker with excessive `REGISTER` or `PING` requests to exhaust resources.
 - Registering a fake client and letting it timeout.
+- When `unique_clients` or `strict_clients` is enabled, a malicious client could register with the same name as a legitimate client, causing the broker to reject the legitimate client.
 - Overloading the socket to block legitimate clients.
 - Overwriting an active socket used by a running instance.

 **Mitigations:**

 - Only processes belonging to the `wd-clients` group or `root` can access the Unix domain socket.
 This prevents unauthorized users from interacting with the broker.
+  - As a result no extra mitigation is planned against malicious clients occupying client names of legitimate clients when `unique_clients` or `strict_clients` is enabled.
+  - This is considered a design choice, as all members of the `wd-clients` group are trusted.
 - The configuration file is owned by a dedicated service user (e.g., `wd-broker`) and is not writable by other users (`chmod 640` or stricter).
 This prevents unauthorized modifications.
 - On startup, the broker checks config file ownership and permissions, refusing to run if they are too permissive.
 This is accepted as a potential risk, but modifications to config file depend on appropriate privileges.
 If the attacker has such privileges, they can already do significant damage.

 ---